Craigcrook Castle: History

 The lands of Craigcrook were, in the 14th century, in the possession of the Graham family.
 In 1362 the lands were given to the chaplains of St. Giles' Cathedral.
 They passed through several more owners before 1542, when William Adamson, a merchant and burgess of Edinburgh, took possession.
 Adamson owned large estates in what is now north-western Edinburgh, including Craigleith, Groathill and Clermiston.
 Adamson was killed at the Battle of Pinkie on 10 September 1547.
 The Adamson family constructed, or reconstructed, Craigcrook Castle, and owned it until 1659, when it was sold to John Mein, a merchant in Edinburgh.
 Ten years later it became the home of Sir John Hall of Dunglass, who later was the Lord Provost of Edinburgh in 1689.
 Hall sold the property in 1682 to Walter Pringle, advocate, who in turn sold it, in 1689, to John Strachan, Writer to the Signet.
 On Strachan's death in 1719, his property, including Craigcrook Castle, was left for charitable purposes.
 The charitable Craigcrook Mortification, which was set up on the death of John Strachan, retains ownership of the castle and grounds.

-In 1707 Strachan's servant, Helen Bell, was infamously murdered beneath the Castle Rock in Edinburgh, en route to Craigcrook and the murderers used her key to enter Strachan's Edinburgh townhouse, where they stole £900 in silver coin and £100 in gold coin.
+In 1707 Strachan's servant, Helen Bell, was murdered beneath the Castle Rock in Edinburgh, en route to Craigcrook and the murderers used her key to enter Strachan's Edinburgh townhouse, where they stole £900 in silver coin and £100 in gold coin.
 Only one of the two men was punished for the crime: William Thomson being hanged in the Grassmarket for his crimes.

 It is not known when the castle itself was constructed.
 From the style of building, the majority of the castle has been dated to the early 17th century.
 However, the nature of the vaulting inside suggests that the core of an earlier fortalice was extensively rebuilt or extended at this time.